mad-lab-fau/mad-gui/README.md

 [![Documentation Status](https://readthedocs.org/projects/mad-gui/badge/?version=latest)](https://mad-gui.readthedocs.io/en/latest/?badge=latest)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# DISCLAIMER
-The current version is not stable and might crash unexpectedly!

 ##  What is it?
 The MaD GUI is a framework for processing time series data.
 Its use-cases include visualization, annotation (manual or automated), and algorithmic processing of visualized data and annotations.